swarmsoflizards/GESMidterm/ProcessJournal.md

 ## 11-18-2019 - Amending my design doc, and not much else
 - - - -
+I was sick this week, and on top of other projects I didn't get much done here.
+It's fine, it happens.
+I added a handful of features to my doc, chief among them being environment interaction and creating the end state and complete game loop, and marking top priorities and time limitations.

 ## 11-25-2019 - Adding colliders and physics to environment objects
 - - - -